4C 38.41

 4C 38.41 known as B3 1633+382, is a quasar located in the constellation of Hercules.
-Its redshift is estimated to lie at (z) 1.813 and it was first discovered in September 1973 by astronomers lead by Pauliny-Toth.
+Its redshift is estimated to lie at (z) 1.813 and it was first discovered in September 1973 by astronomers led by Pauliny-Toth.
 They identified it as a compact 17th magnitude blue stellar object.
 It is also a notable blazar with a flat radio spectrum, making it a flat-spectrum radio quasar.